-Follow the links below for the most current information on health and safety protocols on campus.
+The links below include the most current and comprehensive information on health and safety protocols on campus.

 Q: How will classrooms be set-up this semester?